Loading…

 |---|---|---|---|

-| HIPAA BAA availability | Available on Silver plan and up ($39/month).
+| HIPAA BAA availability | Available on Gold plan and up ($99/month billed annually).
 Standalone, no other subscription required. | Available only on Google Workspace Business Plus, Enterprise, and Education.
 Not on free Gmail or Workspace Starter. | Jotform |

 | HIPAA scope of the BAA | Covers form submissions, file uploads, PDFs, attachments, account access, and email notifications routed via Jotform. | Covers a limited set of 'core' Google services.
 Add-ons, Apps Script integrations, and many third-party Workspace Marketplace apps are NOT covered by the BAA. | Jotform |